Career Counseling and Coaching in Boston, MA

 Lisa is 32 years old and unhappy in her job as a paralegal, but she is not sure how she can make a change.
-She’d like a less stressful job, where she could be of more service to others, but many of the jobs she thinks would be enjoyable would require her to get further education.
-How can she afford to stop working and pay for courses.
+She would like a less stressful job, where she could be of more service to others, but many of the jobs she thinks would be enjoyable would require her to get further education.
+How can she afford to stop working and pay for school?

 After a session of exploring her goals and current stress level, Lisa finds that she does not want to stay in her job much longer.
 She realizes that, in spite of the difficulties she may encounter by going back to college and continuing her education, she needs to change careers.
 The therapist helps Lisa research resources for financial aid that would help with the costs of college.
 Her therapist also equips Lisa to manage the stress she may encounter while continuing to work while attending school in the evenings.

 The career counselor helps Lisa to identify her own strengths, which are made apparent by her paralegal work—the ability to multitask, work long hours, conduct extensive research, and complete projects on her own—which helps Lisa build the confidence she needs to work and continue her education.

 Do You Need Career Help?

 When you feel like your career has hit an impasse or when the job is going well but you want something more rewarding, fulfilling, and exciting, you may have just taken the first step to making positive change in your life.
 Whether it has taken months or years to want these changes, the career counselors at Thrive Boston work with people just like you, helping them meet challenges and empowering their job search.
 Each client has unique needs, but Thrive Boston often help people: